prosyslab/turbo-tv-artifact/README.md

 **RQ3.
 Fuzzer Overhead**

-Validation corpus generation algorithm is implemented in `./fuzzilli` and its executable is linked to `./fuzzilli-cli`.
-You can run following command to generate validation corpus.
+The validation corpus generation algorithm is implemented in `./fuzzilli` and its executable is linked to `./fuzzilli-cli`.
+You can run the following command to generate a validation corpus.

 ```bash
 ./fuzzilli-cli --profile=v8 --timeout=500 --storagePath=./fuzz-out fuzzilli/v8/d8
 ```

-Following command will augment corpus and validate each JS.
+The following command will augment the corpus and validate each JS.
 ```bash
 ./exp eval --overhead
 ```